 2. Table Easels

 Table easels are great for working on smaller art work and allow you to sit at the table with your art but you still get the benefit of working vertically.
-I have wooden table easel and the more popular aluminium table easel which can fold away neatly when not in use.
-The Aluminium Table Easel is lightweight and portable, designed for table top use with a sturdy hinged shelf and non-slip rubber feet.
+This popular aluminium table easel which can fold away neatly when not in use is lightweight and portable, designed for table top use with a sturdy hinged shelf and non-slip rubber feet.
 It has fold up arms to support larger works too.
 They have a foldable design for easy set up and carry.
 Click to see full easel range.

 3. Portable Aluminium Easels